Driveways and vehicle crossings/cross overs

 A vehicle crossing, or cross over, is the section of driveway from the front of the property boundary to the roadway.

-Once you have submitted your form, an invoice for the application fee will be forwarded to you within approximately 7 to 10 days.
-Please don't send payment with your application form.
+Once you have submitted your form, an invoice for the application fee will be forwarded to you within approximately seven to ten days.
+Please don't send any payments with your application form.
 A permit will be issued once payment has been received.

-Permits are valid for a period of 6 months from the date of issue unless approval has been given to extend the permit.
+Permits are valid for a period of six months from the date of issue unless approval has been given to extend the permit.
 We reserve the right to revoke the permit at any time.

 The vehicle crossing must conform to Council Standards, specifications and requirements and be constructed under Council supervision.